 Supports your digestion of proteinsIn addition to the above benefits, it’s important to note that papaya can help improve your body’s digestion of proteins.

-This is thanks to an enzyme known as papain, which facilitates the breakdown of proteins without altering the bacterial flora that protect your intestines.
+This is thanks to an enzyme known as papain.
+It facilitates the breakdown of proteins without altering the bacterial flora that protects your intestines.

-Papain and another enzyme known as chymopapain have anti-inflammatory effects and decrease your risk of suffering from chronic diseases.
+Papain and another enzyme, chymopapain, have anti-inflammatory effects that decrease your risk of suffering from chronic diseases.

-Strengthens your immune systemVitamins A and C, which are found in large quantities in the pulp of the papaya fruit, help strengthen the immune system and prevent the development of infections.
+Strengthens your immune systemVitamins A and C help strengthen the immune system and prevent the development of infections.
 Consequently, the papaya pulp has a great density of these vitamins.

-The regular consumption of papaya creates a protective barrier against viruses and bacteria that cause colds, the flu, and other respiratory diseases.
+Consuming papaya every day creates a protective barrier against viruses and bacteria that cause colds, the flu, and other respiratory diseases.

 Protects your visual health

-Beta-carotene, an antioxidant that’s found in papaya, protects your eyesight and helps to prevent certain conditions such as macular degeneration and cataracts.
+Beta-carotene, an antioxidant in the papaya, protects out eyesight and helps to prevent certain conditions such as macular degeneration and cataracts.

-Three servings a day of this fruit will enhance your visual health and reduce the risks associated with the effects of free radicals.
+Thus, three servings of papaya every day will enhance your visual health and reduce the risks associated with the effects of free radicals.

-Fortunately, papaya contains a substance known as fibrin that improves blood flow and decreases clotting.
+Fortunately, papaya contains the substance fibrin that improves blood flow and decreases clotting.

-Vitamin C slows the production of cortisol and helps increase feelings of well-being.
+Vitamin C slows the production of cortisol and also helps increase feelings of well-being.

-It’s good for the skinThe active compounds contained in papaya have been used commercially in the manufacture of cosmetic creams, masks, and hair products use active compounds contained in papaya.
+It’s good for the skinCommercial manufacture of cosmetic creams, masks, and hair products use active compounds contained in papaya.

-The significant content of vitamin E is especially notable, as this antioxidant stops cellular damage and prevents the formation of premature wrinkles.
+The significant content of vitamin E is especially notable.
+The reason is that this antioxidant stops cellular damage and prevents the formation of premature wrinkles.